Teacher guidance

 Visual and cultural information exists in a variety of places, spaces, and with various people.
 For example: the environment including rivers, hills, foliage, man-made landmarks such as buildings, road signs, or fences, as well as elements such as colours, textures, and patterns.

-Step 3: Reflection and connection
+Step 3: Reflection

 Making judgements

-Evidence should focus on relationships and juxtapositions through compositional or diagrammatic plans to illustrate how things connect.
-For higher levels of achievement the student’s annotations will need to show informed understanding of a marae context and clear connections between the two sites that they have recorded.
+Evidence should focus on compositional or diagrammatic plans to illustrate how visual elements connect to the marae and their chosen site.
+For higher levels of achievement the student’s annotations will need to show informed understanding of a marae context and a site of their choosing through investigation of specific visual and cultural elements and how they connect to a Māori context.

 Helpful resources for this activity